a-thay/aaronthayer-net/_pages/about.md

 Grad school nourished in me a deep appetite for all things technical writing.
 Since then, I've stayed hungry.
 Hungry to learn more, experiment and stay relevant across industries.
 I take pride in my portfolio.
 I’ve worked at startups and established multinational companies alike.
 I’ve also worked with non-profits.
 If I get the chance to create clear, concise content, I'll take it.

-As a lifelong Oregonian, and a married man with a mortgage, I’m usually in bed by 9PM these days.
+As a lifelong Oregonian, a new father and a married man with a mortgage, I’m usually in bed by 9PM these days.
 But I also enjoy photography.
 Check out my [pics](https://aaronthayer.net/photos)!

-If you like my nonsense, be sure to check out the decade-strong (!) games blog I cofounded: [Silicon Sasquatch](https://siliconsasquatch.com).
+If you like my nonsense, be sure to check out the over-a-decade-strong (!) games blog I cofounded: [Silicon Sasquatch](https://siliconsasquatch.com).